-Beautiful hoppers, soft in the middle and golden crispy at the edges are everyone’s favourite in Sri Lanka.
+Beautiful hoppers, soft in the middle, crispy and golden at the edges are everyone’s favourite in Sri Lanka.
 Also, it is a memorable culinary delight to those who come from abroad.
 Delicious with a spicy chicken curry or any type of fish curry, these hoppers could be enjoyed as a breakfast choice or as dinner.

-Although our mums and grandmothers are quite efficient in making these, new generation finds it a great big challenge to get the right proportions of ingredients to ferment the dough into perfection.
+Although our mums and grandmothers are quite efficient in making these, new generation finds it as a great big challenge to get the right proportions of ingredients to ferment the dough into perfection.
 They easily give up after a couple of attempts but the craving for them remain deep in the heart.
-So, I share this perfect recipe with you all , concentrating more about our friends living in abroad, with a promise that you will be making such beautiful hoppers to impress everyone in future!
+So, I share this perfect recipe with you all , concentrating more about our friends living in abroad, with a promise that you will be making such beautiful hoppers to impress everyone in the family.

 So, let’s make hoppers for tonight’s supper;

 |Strong white bread flour (available in supermarkets)||1/4 cup|

 |Dried yeast||1 tsp|

 |Sugar(preferably brown sugar)||2 tsp|